Hip Hip Hura: Recording

-Track list
+Track listing

 Reception

 Despite Chrisye's concerns that the fast tempo did not work for him, Hip Hip Hura was well received.
 It was certified silver in 1986, with the title song "Hip Hip Hura" receiving a BASF award.
 In his biography, Chrisye stated that the public was still riding the "euphoria" of Aku Cinta Dia, which had similar musical styles.

 Hip Hip Hura has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.

 The title song, "Hip Hip Hura", faced criticism due to its similarity to Kenny Loggins' 1984 single "Footloose"; the public accused Chrisye of plagiarism.
 He later noted that it was meant to be a translation.